cgreene/deep-review/sections/03_categorize.md

 level patient data.
 Tramer et al. [@arxiv:1609.02943] showed the ability to steal trained models via public APIs and Dwork and Roth [@doi:10.1561/0400000042] demonstrate the ability to expose individual level information from accurate answers in a machine learning model.
+Similar type of attacks also allows to find out if particular data instance was present in the original training set for the machine learning model [@arxiv:1610.05820].
 There are solutions to this challenge.
 Training algorithms in a differentially private manner provides a limited guarantee that the algorithms output will be equally likely to occur regardless of the participation of any one individual.
 The limit is determined by a single parameter which provides a quantification of privacy.